obydog002/CITS4012_2023/README.md

 **Lecture XX** or **Lab XX** = Lecture/Lab Reference <br/>
 **(Justify your decision)** = You are required to justify your final decision/selection with the empirical evidence by testing the techniques in the section 3.
 Model Testing.
 Must write in the report (Section 4.
 Documentation)<br/>
 **(Explain the performance)** = You are required to explain the trend of performance, and the reason (or your opinion) why the trends show as they do.
 Must write in the report (Section 4.
 Documentation)<br/>
-**Templates**: ipynb and documentation templates can be found in the Assignment Submission Method
+**Templates**: ipynb template and documentation template can be found in the Assignment Submission Method

 ## Submission Due: 20 May 2023